Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

-\textbf{Q5: How does the classification backbone affect detection performance?} To evaluate the impact of the backbone on our detector, we train a model using a pretrained DINOv2 backbone on the VAE training set used in the previous experiments.
-We compare the performance of DINOv2 and DINOv3 on the testing sets from Q3 and Q4 (Fig.~\ref{fig:7}).
+\textbf{Different backbones} To evaluate the impact of the backbone on our detector, we train an additional model using the pretrained DINOv2 backbone.
+The comparison of performance between DINOv2 and DINOv3 is shown in Fig.~\ref{fig:7}.
 The results show that the newer backbone provides a significant improvement in accuracy.
 For AP, since the margin between the logits of positive and negative images is sufficiently large with DINOv2, using the newer backbone has little effect.

+\textbf{Final component vs. full pipeline} To verify whether traces from the final component alone are sufficient to detect images generated by the full pipeline, we train an additional detector on images constructed from the final component of HiDream-I1 on the MS-COCO dataset using Algorithm~\ref{alg:1}.
+To evaluate its performance on full-pipeline outputs, we generate test images following Section~\ref{sec:5.1} using the 1,000 Synthbuster prompts.
+The detector achieves 90.5\% accuracy and 99\% AP, demonstrating that training on the generator’s final component generalizes effectively to its full outputs.